What Does the Longitudinal Fissure Separate?

 Developmental and Evolutionary Perspectives

 Implications for Neurotechnology and Rehabilitation Understanding the structural and functional role of the longitudinal fissure has practical ramifications for modern neurotechnology.
 Non‑invasive brain stimulation techniques — such as transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS) — can be targeted to specific hemispheric regions while sparing the opposite side, allowing researchers to probe causal relationships between cortical activity and behavior.
-On top of that, rehabilitation strategies for stroke patients often exploit the plasticity afforded by the fissure’s segregation: intensive training of the affected limb can recruit contralateral motor areas to compensate for lost function, especially when the intact hemisphere is capable of taking over some responsibilities traditionally housed in the damaged side.
+Beyond that, rehabilitation strategies for stroke patients often exploit the plasticity afforded by the fissure’s segregation: intensive training of the affected limb can recruit contralateral motor areas to compensate for lost function, especially when the intact hemisphere is capable of taking over some responsibilities traditionally housed in the damaged side.

 Conclusion